interbull/gluster-geo-snapshot/README.md

 # Path to ggsnap_slave on slave node change if path is different
 ggsnap_slave_bin = "/root/ggsnap_slave"

+# Path to log file, if empty string log file will not be written
+# Default path is in same directory as ggsnap binary
+log_file = "ggsnap.log"

 # Settings for how snapshots should be saved
 [snapshot]